 ABA (Applied Behavior Analysis) at NSPT

-Applied Behavior Analysis is the science of studying human behavior which came about in the early 1900s.
+Applied Behavior Analysis is the science of studying human behavior.
+It came about in the early 1900s.
 John Watson, B.F.
 Skinner, and Ivan Pavlov are just a few of ABA’s founding fathers.

-ABA refers to the term “behavior” as “any response that can be observed and measured.”
-ABA therapy uses the principles of behavior to increase and decrease behaviors.
+Applied Behavior Analysis refers to the term “behavior” as “any response that can be observed and measured.”
+Applied Behavior Analysis therapy uses the principles of behavior to increase and decrease behaviors.

 Watch this short video to learn about our unique multi-disciplinary approach to treating autism spectrum disorder.